-- A. Graduation and Dropout analysis - B. Student performance in reading, including gap analysis - C. Student performance in math, including gap analysis - D. Discipline analysis of manifestation determination timelines, including functional behavior assessments and behavior intervention plans - E. Analysis of Alternate Assessment data - F. Issues raised in the Special Education Profile and Special Education Ratings - G. Analysis of Dispute Resolution - H. Perception Survey Results (Administrators, Staff, Parents, Students) - I. Internal Monitoring Process - J. Access to and use of technology - K. Inclusive Leadership - L. Disproportionality in discipline, identification and/or placement - M. Restraint and Seclusion - N. Analysis of additional data including, as appropriate: - 1.
+- Review and analyze current data for each area below using the Data Analysis Guiding Questions to determine specific areas of concern and need for improvement. - A. Graduation and Dropout analysis - B. Student performance in reading, including gap analysis - C. Student performance in math, including gap analysis - D. Discipline analysis of manifestation determination timelines, including functional behavior assessments and behavior intervention plans - E. Analysis of Alternate Assessment data - F. Issues raised in the Special Education Profile and Special Education Ratings - G. Analysis of Dispute Resolution findings - H. Perception Survey results (administrators, staff, parents, students) - I. Internal Monitoring process - J. Access to and use of technology - K. Inclusive leadership - L. Disproportionality in discipline, identification and/or placement - M. Restraint and Seclusion - N. Analysis of additional data, as appropriate: - 1.
 School climate - 2.
 Parent and stakeholder satisfaction - 3.
 Adult learning and professional development - 4.
 Issues raised in the Ohio School Report Card - 5.
 Current CCIP priorities and action steps - 6.
-Other key performance indicators for staff and students - II.
-The educational agency, with SST assistance, will complete the Self-Review Summary Report.
-The educational agency will: - A. Summarize current data for each area of focus (graduation/dropout, reading, math performance, discipline, alternate assessment and any other additional data analysis the educational agency identified as a focus) in the first column. - B. Summarize the analysis of the specific data in the second column. - C. Determine if each area of focus shows a need for improvement as a result of the data analysis. - D. If the analysis indicates a need for improvement, develop a hypothesis for the root cause explaining what action steps might address the issue for improvement.
-These action steps will be used in developing the Strategic Improvement Plan goals and activities. - E. After examining all the areas identified as needing improvement, as a team, priority rank the areas for improvement to determine what will be addressed in the educational agency Strategic Improvement Plan. - III.
-The educational agency, with SST assistance, will develop the Strategic Improvement Plan (SIP) to include specific goals and action steps for all areas of concern.
-The educational agency's SIP should be developed in connection with the educational agency's existing improvement plans, including the CCIP or One Plan and One Needs Assessment process.
+Other key performance indicators for staff and students - 2.
+Develop a hypothesis for the root cause for each area of concern. - 3.
+Examine all the areas of concern identified as needing improvement and priority rank the areas to determine what will be addressed in the educational agency's One Plan. - 4.
+Develop and identify goals, strategies and action steps for each area of concern and incorporate them into the educational agency's One Plan.
+The goals, strategies and action steps should be developed in connection with the educational agency's existing One Plan and One Needs Assessment process.